-All Respondents are expected to comply with conduct sanctions, responsive actions, and corrective actions within the timeframe specified by the CDO & Senior Title IX Administrator or Title IX co-coordinator.
+All Respondents are expected to comply with conduct sanctions, responsive actions, and corrective actions within the timeframe specified by the Title IX co-coordinator.

-Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s) and/or responsive/corrective action(s), including suspension, expulsion, and/or termination from the University of Mount Union and may be noted on a student's official transcript.
-Supervisors are expected to enforce completion of sanctions/responsive actions for their employees.
+Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/responsive/corrective action(s), including suspension, expulsion, and/or termination from the University of Mount Union.

-A suspension will only be lifted when compliance is achieved to the satisfaction of the CDO & Senior Title IX Administrator or Title IX Co-coordinator.
+A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Cocoordinator.